mixxxdj/manual/source/chapters/appendix.rst

 specify will be loaded into the next virtual deck.
 For a list of supported file types, go to :ref:`configuration-import`.

+To launch Mixxx using the command line:
+For Windows OS, open the folder where Mixxx is installed and copy the file path.
+You can also obtain the file path by right clicking on the Mixxx icon and clicking 'Properties'.
+The path will usually look like ``C:\Program Files\Mixxx`` or ``C:\Program Files (x86)\Mixxx``.
+Change directory to this path in the command line by typing ``cd C:\Program Files\Mixxx``.
+Once the command prompt is at this location, type ``mixxx`` and press Enter.

+To launch Mixxx with any of the options below; type ``mixxx`` and append the option.
+For example, to enable developer mode, you will type the command ``mixxx --developer``.

 --resourcePath PATH     Top-level directory where Mixxx will look for
                         its resource files such as MIDI mappings, overriding the default installation location.